HP Inc.: Association Football

 HP was the shirt sponsor for the English Premier League football club Tottenham Hotspur from 1995 to 1999, preceding and succeeding the German lager Holsten.
 Enterprise software company Autonomy became Tottenham's shirt sponsor beginning in the 2010-11 season for domestic matches and were acquired by HP in 2011.
 HP continued with the deal, changing the sponsorship in the 2011-12 season to feature Autonomy's augmented reality platform Aurasma, before replacing the previous Autonomy branding with HP branding for the final year of the sponsorship in the 2013-2014 season.

+In July 2023, HP signed a sponsorship agreement with Welsh club Wrexham, becoming the club's sleeve sponsor.

 In February 2024, HP signed a 3-year sleeve sponsorship deal with Real Madrid, becoming the first sleeve sponsor in the club's 121-year history.

 Sustainability

-HP reported total CO_{2}e emissions for the twelve months ending October 31, 2023, at 19,764,400 tonnes CO_{2}-equivalent and plans to reduce emissions 60% by 2025 from a 2015 base year.
+HP reported total CO_{2}e emissions for the twelve months ending October 31, 2023, at 19,764,400 tonnes CO_{2}-equivalent and planned to reduce emissions 60% by 2025 from a 2015 base year.
 According to a press release issued on April 20, 2021, HP seeks to achieve net zero greenhouse gas emissions by 2040.

-Steps they have taken to achieve this include reducing product materials and moving to recycled materials, providing certified refurbished systems and reducing single use plastics in packaging.
-HP have worked with a charity, First Mile, in Haiti, on a recycling facility so they can process and reuse plastics in their products.
+Steps it has taken to achieve this include reducing product materials and moving to recycled materials, providing certified refurbished systems and reducing single use plastics in packaging.
+HP have worked with a charity, First Mile, in Haiti, on a recycling facility so it can process and reuse plastics in its products.
 They had retrieved over 110 million ocean bound plastic bottles as of the 16th March 2024.

-HP is committed to circularity aiming to source 75% of its products and packaging from circular sources by 2030.
+HP is committed to circularity, aiming to source 75% of its products and packaging from circular sources by 2030.
 EcoVardis scored HP at 90 in 2025, an increase from 83 in 2024, receiving a platinum award for the 15th year in a row.
+The demand for new laptop computers caused by the growth in home working during the global COVID-19 pandemic led HP to engage with a remanufacturing supplier to develop and sell refurbished devices.
 HP have collaborated with Oxford Economics to survey business executives and government officials and found that technology is important to advance sustainability and contributes positively to business outcomes.

 Lobbying and political influence

-In 2025, HP was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, HP was one of the donors who funded the White House's East Wing demolition and planned building of a ballroom.